-Local attractions include the Desert Caballeros Western Museum, where artwork, new and existing exhibits, programs and Western memorabilia capture your attention.
+Local attractions include the Desert Caballeros Western Museum, where artwork, new and existing exhibits, programs, and Western memorabilia capture your attention.
 Wickenburg is also home to the Del E. Webb Center, a 600-seat performing arts facility where national entertainers from Western music to jazz to ballet perform throughout the year.
 Annual heritage events include Gold Rush Days & Rodeo in February; Desert Caballeros Ride and Las Damas ride in April; Fiesta in September; Fly-In & Classic Car Show in October; Bluegrass Festival in November; and Christmas Light Parade and Cowboy Christmas Poets Gathering in December.

 All upcoming event information is located on the calendar of events at outwickenburgway.com.

 Contact: Wickenburg Chamber of Commerce & Visitors Bureau, 216 North Frontier Street, Wickenburg, Arizona 85390; 928-684-5479; Email: firstname.lastname@example.org